KB-22/CodSoft/README.md

 # CodSoft
-In This Repository i will share the projects that i have done in Interns/hip with Codsoft
+In This Repository i will share the projects that i have done in Internship with Codsoft